 As ORS 183.534 requires, DEQ evaluated whether the proposed rules would have an effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
 DEQ determined the proposed rules

 Choose one, delete the other:

+To comply with ORS 183.534, DEQ determined the proposed rules may have an effect on the

+development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached,

+single-family dwelling on that parcel.
+It is possible that a permit holder could change the price of

+goods and services to pass on any fee changes to consumers, though any estimate of the possible

+impact would be speculative using information available at this time.

 would have no effect on the development costs because explain why.